Welcome to Helltown, an abandoned city in Ohio's Cuyahoga Valley that fuels local urban legends about a chemical spill and murderous Satanists.

 Others say the town was evacuated by the government after a toxic chemical spill that resulted in bizarre mutations in the local residents and animals, with the most deadly being the “Peninsula Python” – a snake that grew to enormous size and still slithers near the abandoned town.

-Helltown, Ohio, is in fact an abandoned town whose deserted buildings provide plenty of fodder for creepy photos (or at least they did until they were all torn down in 2016).
+Helltown, Ohio, is in fact an abandoned town formerly known as Boston whose deserted buildings provide plenty of fodder for creepy photos (or at least they did until they were all torn down in 2016).
 While what really happened to the town’s residents is quite disturbing in its own way, most of the urban legends have rather mundane explanations.

 The church does in fact bear upside-down crosses, but these are a fairly common feature of the Gothic revival style in which it was constructed.